boredom101/nixbench/README.md

 ## How to use:

-create a file similaar to `example.nix`, replacing the list of packages and the view.
+create a file similar to `example.nix`, replacing the list of packages and the view.

 ## List of views: